 - Information mapping for banners

 - Promotional value and product mapping where prices and availability differ as per the location

 The steps mentioned below take the menu as an example.
-Login to your Emerald Signage Plus account.
+Login to your Engage Signage Plus account.

 - Click on the Files/Assets option present in the toolbar.

 - Click on the Apps option present in the side toolbar.